bawilc01/pythonMovieDB/README.md

 2. Run the main.py file and follow instructions.

-3. When adding movies, the movies are stored in a csv file saved in the same folder as the .py files.
+3. When adding movies, the movies are stored in a csv file called movieList.csv saved in the same folder as the .py files.
+   I'm ignoring it in the .gitignore for now.
    Each entry is read into a pandas dataframe.
 New movies are appended to the csv.
 Open the file on your local machine if you would like to see the csv that is acting as a "database".

 I haven't figured out how to print the headers once and then only append the values.
 Right now, I have the headers set to False and manually typed 'Title, Rating, Movie Type' into the first row of my csv.
 It looks like